 Every family is a bit like a human body.
 Sometimes it feels great, and things work well.

 Sometimes even small things can feel like a huge challenge.
 When we hurt one part of our body, every part can be affected in some way.
 But all the parts of the body can work together to help if a bone gets broken, or if there’s an infection.
 So family therapy helps family members to work together when something is hurting, or just feeling out of sorts.

 Research shows Family Therapy is useful for children, young people and adults experiencing a very wide range of difficulties and experiences.

 For more information this leaflet from the Association for Family Therapy may be of help.

-Couples counselling (also known as couple therapy) can help a couple to talk, with the facilitation of an experienced therapist, about their relationship issues, including to cope with a betrayal or an affair, the loss of a close family member, illness, financial difficulties, redundancy, retirement, infertility, loss of a child, addiction and sexual difficulties.
+Couples counselling (also known as couples therapy) can help a couple to talk, with the facilitation of an experienced therapist, about their relationship issues, including to cope with a betrayal or an affair, the loss of a close family member, illness, financial difficulties, redundancy, retirement, infertility, loss of a child, addiction and sexual difficulties.

-We understand that the decision to come to couple counselling can often be a difficult one and bring about feelings of fear and shame.
+We understand that the decision to come to couples counselling can often be a difficult one and bring about feelings of fear and shame.
 However, at Beverley Counselling & Psychotherapy, we provide a professional and safe environment in which everyone can feel comfortable.